motephyr/capistrano3-rainbows/README.md

 > Note: This fork makes some minimal changes to make this awesome gem work with Rainbows.
 License and authors were maintained.

+> The README file was altered to match the renamed capistrano tasks.

-This is a capistrano v3 plugin that integrates Unicorn tasks into capistrano deployment scripts; it was heavily inspired by [sosedoff/capistrano-unicorn](https://github.com/sosedoff/capistrano-unicorn) but written from scratch to use the capistrano 3 syntax.
+This is a capistrano v3 plugin that integrates Rainbows tasks into capistrano deployment scripts; it was heavily inspired by [sosedoff/capistrano-unicorn](https://github.com/sosedoff/capistrano-unicorn) but written from scratch to use the capistrano 3 syntax.

 ### Gotchas

-- The `unicorn:start` task invokes unicorn as `bundle exec unicorn`.
+- The `rainbows:start` task invokes Rainbows as `bundle exec rainbows`.

 - When running tasks not during a full deployment, you may need to run the `rvm:hook`:

-    `cap production rvm:hook unicorn:start`
+    `cap production rvm:hook rainbows:start`

 ### Conventions

-You can override the defaults by `set :unicorn_example, value` in the `config/deploy.rb` or `config/deploy/ENVIRONMENT.rb` capistrano deployment files.
+You can override the defaults by `set :rainbows_example, value` in the `config/deploy.rb` or `config/deploy/ENVIRONMENT.rb` capistrano deployment files.

 Example Unicorn config [examples/unicorn.rb](https://github.com/tablexi/capistrano3-unicorn/blob/master/examples/unicorn.rb)

-- `:unicorn_pid`
+- `:rainbows_pid`

-    Default assumes your pid file will be located in `CURRENT_PATH/tmp/pids/unicorn.pid`.
-The unicorn_pid should be defined with an absolute path.
+    Default assumes your pid file will be located in `CURRENT_PATH/tmp/pids/rainbows.pid`.
+The rainbows_pid should be defined with an absolute path.

-- `:unicorn_config_path`
+- `:rainbows_config_path`

-    Default assumes that your Unicorn configuration will be located in `CURRENT_PATH/config/unicorn/RAILS_ENV.rb`
+    Default assumes that your rainbows configuration will be located in `CURRENT_PATH/config/rainbows/RAILS_ENV.rb`

-- `:unicorn_roles`
+- `:rainbows_roles`

-    Roles to run unicorn commands on.
+    Roles to run rainbows commands on.
 Defaults to :app

-- `:unicorn_options`
+- `:rainbows_options`

-    Set any additional options to be passed to unicorn on startup.
+    Set any additional options to be passed to rainbows on startup.
 Defaults to none

-- `:unicorn_rack_env`
+- `:rainbows_rack_env`

     Set the RACK_ENV.
 Defaults to deployment unless the RAILS_ENV is development.
 Valid options are "development", "deployment", or "none".
-See the [RACK ENVIRONMENT](http://unicorn.bogomips.org/unicorn_1.html) section of the unicorn documentation for more information.
+See the [RACK ENVIRONMENT](http://rainbows.bogomips.org/rainbows_1.html) section of the rainbows documentation for more information.

-- `:unicorn_bundle_gemfile`
+- `:rainbows_bundle_gemfile`

     ***REMOVED in v0.2.0***